Yuhta28/dev-to-blog/blog-posts/dev-to-github/dev-to-github.md

         run: DEV_TO_GIT_TOKEN=${{ secrets.DEV_TO_GIT_TOKEN }} yarn run dev-to-git
 ```

-### 5. GitHub and dev.to integration
+### 5. Link GitHub with dev.to

-I define a property `repository.url` in `package.json` and set it to the GitHub repository URL.
+Define a property `repository.url` in `package.json` and set it to the GitHub repository URL.

 ```json
   "name": "dev.to",